-If you file a claim in February, you would become eligible for another 39 weeks the following February, as long as you return to work for at least 80 hours before February 1 and you meet other eligibility criteria.
+Assume instead that you file a claim for February 1 and you collect 52 consecutive weekly disability payments.
+You would not become eligible for another 52 weeks of disability coverage, even if the disability is a continuation of your prior claim, until you return to work for at least 80 hours and you meet other eligibility criteria.